nicolas-leclerc/shortcodes-ultimate/readme.txt

 * For speed-up maniacs: completely rewritten assets mechanism.
 Now css and js files included on page depend on used shortcodes
 * Added new shortcode [posts].
 This is awesome and flexible mechanism to display your content in many different ways
 * Now you can create your own custom skins for shortcodes.
 Useful for theme integrations
-* Columns, youtube player, vimeo player and custom audio player is now fully responsive
+* Columns, google maps, google document viewer, youtube player, vimeo player and custom audio player is now fully responsible

 = 3.9 =
 * More screencasts